Jenna Hill – Social Development Coordinator

 Email: firstname.lastname@example.org or call 250-378-4089.

 Foot care will be provided by Shella Broman on Wednesdays for Elders and diabetics living on LNIB reserve.
 Anyone who is not an Elder or diabetic must have a Doctor’s note recommending foot care.
-Anyone wishing to receive these services can contact the health centre and speak with Irene Howe.
+Anyone wishing to receive these services can contact the Health Centre and speak with Emily Watson (Homecare Nurse).